blackbird-agency/hyva-algolia-search/README.md

 # hyva-algolia-search
 Compat module for Algolia Search on Magento 2 using Hyvä Themes.
+This requires:
+- A Hyvä Themes key
+- Access to Algolia
-This uses [blackbird/external-ressource-loader](https://github.com/blackbird-agency/external-resources-loader) to dynamically load all the Algolia ressources.
+- [blackbird/external-ressource-loader](https://github.com/blackbird-agency/external-resources-loader) to dynamically load all the Algolia ressources.

 ## Setup